-Read MoreThe UK's official national awareness week is coming to Westminster | 7 - 9 July 2025.
+Read MoreThe UK's official national awareness week is coming back to Parliament on the 6 - 7 July, 2026.

 Net Zero Week is the UK’s official national awareness week, tackling all things net zero.
-The government and industry backed initiative is marking its fifth anniversary in July 2025.
-To celebrate this milestone, we are bringing a delegation of net zero stakeholders to Parliament to curate events for MPs and policy aides, Peers and civil servants.
+The government and industry-backed initiative is holding its second Net Zero Week in Parliament in July 2026.
+MPs and civil servants are encouraged to attend, see the agenda below.

 Will Stone MP is the Government’s Business Champion for Net Zero and assigned with the task of ensuring businesses feel confident in pursuing their aims in a sustainable and climate cohesive way.
 Will is a passionate advocate for supporting businesses and helping them enter the 21st century, through greater take up of green initiatives like electrifying their vehicle fleet, utilising green power or promoting investment in the areas of the future.
 Most of all he is committed to ensuring that industrial centres of the 20th and 19th centuries are not left behind in the green revolution and instead are able to capitalise on both the economic and social opportunities the green revolution will bring.